dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/metadata.md

 :::

-## Linking your assets with their source code
+## Linking assets with their source code

 :::warning